dealforest/DFTDebugScreenshot/README.md

 ## Installing

-The best way to Install DFNDebugScreenShot is by using CocoaPods.
+The best way to Install DFTDebugScreenShot is by using CocoaPods.
 ```
-pod 'DFNDebugScreenshot'
+pod 'DFTDebugScreenshot'
 ```

 ### Without CocoaPods

-- add files under `DFNDebugScreenshot/*` to your project.
+- add files under `DFTDebugScreenshot/*` to your project.
 - add `AssetsLibrary.framework` to "Link Binary With Libraries" (in "Build Phases").

 ## Demo